-SGD periodically sends out its newsletter to colleagues designated as contacts in SGD.
-This Fall/Winter 2012 newsletter is also available online.
-If you would like to receive the SGD newsletter in the future please use the Colleague Submission/Update form to let us know.
+SGD sends out its quarterly newsletter to colleagues designated as contacts in SGD.
+This Fall 2012 newsletter is also available online.
+If you would like to receive this letter in the future please use the Colleague Submission/Update form to let us know.

 December 12, 2012